-What Is ERP and ERP Integration?
+What Is ERP Integration and When May You Need It?

-Enterprise resource planning (ERP) software is a solution for internal data management.
-In 2022, the ERP market share was valued at $55 billion, and it keeps growing.
-With the help of ERP systems, businesses keep track of end-to-end data flow and efficiently manage internal processes.
-The data stored and managed with ERP software can include the client, partner, supplier, product, finance, and other types of data.
+With the help of ERP system integration, businesses keep track of end-to-end data flow and efficiently manage internal processes.
+The data stored and managed with ERP software can include a client, partner, supplier, product, finance, and other types of data.

-• Front-end ecommerce solutions (like an ecommerce site or/and application);
+• Front-end e-commerce solutions (like an e-commerce site or/and application);

 • CRM (Customer Relationship Management) system;